rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/deploy-smart-contract.md

 layout: rsk
 title: 'Deploy Smart Contract'
 description: 'Learn how to deploy your Rootstock smart contract on your local environment and Rootstock Testnet and Mainnet'
-tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, blockchain
+tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, rootstock, blockchain
 ---

-### Create the Scripts Directory
+## Create the Scripts Directory

 If your project doesn't have a script directory yet, create one.
 Run mkdir scripts in the terminal or command prompt in your project's root directory.
 This is where you will store all your script files.